Electronic-Mango/reddit-python-api/README.md

 For all submissions this can occur if a given subreddit or user has less submissions than specified.

-For text and image submissions the passed value only determines how many submissions are loaded from Reddit overall.
+For text and media submissions the passed value only determines how many submissions are loaded from Reddit overall.
 This value can be later lowered as only specific type of submissions are filtered from the list of all submissions.
 Not additional submissions are loaded after filtering.